AguaClara/sensor_dev/2018_fall/Sensor Development Fall 2018.md

 The photosensor used is the TEMT6000 Ambient Light Sensor made by SparkFun.
 TEMT6000 is a silicon NPN epitaxial planar phototransistor in a miniature transparent mold for surface mounting onto a printed circuit board.
 The device is sensitive to wavelengths from 390 nm to 700 nm.
 It is available [here](https://www.sparkfun.com/products/8688).

+We also utilized an LED from adafruit, available [here](https://www.adafruit.com/product/1626).
+The LED has dimensions of 12 mm by 40 mm.
+This LED is the best choice because it is a plastic diffused backlight, allowing even distribution of light throughout the system, which will minimize the effect on the calibration curve that the positioning of the photosensor may create.

 ## Experimental Methods